0xdevant/facts.hype/README.md

 ## Future Improvements

+- Support calculation on the stake required as bond when ERC20s are used other than native HYPE for bounty
 - Develop SDK for easy integration and avoid writing the getters in contract to minimize deployment gas cost
 - Gitbook on how to integrate as developers
 - Mainnet & Crosschain Deployment